horseless-labs/industry_chess/log.md

 ## 1352
 Added the ability to manually recalibrate for the board.
 Something about the auto detector is too spotty; must remember to investigate later.

+## 1508
+Added video capture.
+The code is set up to capture both the original and the rectified output.
+One might be better for identifying final board configurations than the other, but we'll see.

+Currently wondering if the code for detection of the board should just be removed, since manual calibration has been needed for every test so far.
+Next steps:
+- Attempt auto-calibration on other surfaces and lighting conditions.
+- Try different tape or bright corner markers on the board.
+- Adjust thresholds in the code itself.